Common Data Model

 Build your own Common Data Model

-Tulip’s example Common Data Model is designed to be a starting point to build your data model.
+Tulip's Common Data Model is designed to be a starting point to build your data model.
 However, all processes and solutions are different and, like applications, the data model can be customized as needed.

 Smaller changes include adding and removing fields from the tables.
 In some cases (special processes, multiple tables needed for the same use case) major changes are required.
 This can be done by substituting one or more tables from the downloaded data model or inserting additional tables.